anko/tapson/readme.markdown

 **Bailing before tests finish**  Produce a failed test and emit an EOF.

-## Rationale

-Explanations for some design decisions:

--   The `id` property exists and must be universally unique to allow unrelated tapson streams to be combined to form another valid tapson stream.
--   Non-matching planned tests and their results are tolerated by [Postel's law][4], more specfically to allow freer modification of the stream with simple tools with minimal notions of state.

-Differences between tapson and TAP:

--   Tapson is based on JSON.
-TAP uses a custom format.
--   Tapson streams are line-based and have no compulsory state, making them easier to split, combine and filter using simple tools.
--   Tapson deliberately does not support complex features such as YAML blocks, nested tests or "TODO" annotations as parts of the protocol.

 ## Organisation

 This spec is until further notice maintained by me.
 Extension proposals,